 As you move through this new world of alternative digital communication and collection methods, you will find that as with all things, one size does not fit all.
 You will need to allow for flexibility in your process.
 You will also want to have regular check-points to ensure your process continues to run smoothly.
 Each time you add or change a vendor, you may need to run through all processes again to ensure nothing has been disrupted.

-But having an Omni-Channel Communications strategy in place, will ensure you are ready for the digital age, and are focusing on customer experience.
-Which is always a good choice!
+Having an Omni-Channel Communications strategy in place will ensure you are ready for the digital age and are focusing on customer experience.
+This is always a good choice when expanding your customer base and providing customer service that is ideal for your consumers!